axellaffite/yoda/readme.md

 As you can see, this function must return a Pair including a Boolean and a View.
 The Boolean is here to say whether or not you have set the Layout constraint (i.e: You have set the LayoutParams).
-The view is the created view that the Day layout will show.
+The view is the one that the Day layout will show.

 Here is an example :